oprypin/mkdocs/docs/dev-guide/plugins.md

 # MkDocs Plugins

-A Guide to installing, using and creating MkDocs Plugins
+*A guide to installing, using and creating MkDocs Plugins.*

 ---